 An “extended family member” may ask the court for “temporary” or “concurrent” custody of a child.
 Custody of a child is “temporary” if the award excludes the parents.
 It’s “concurrent” if the extended family member shares custody with the parents.
-Effective July 1, 2020, Florida amended law regarding custody by an extended family member.
-For these changes, see Laws of Florida 2020-146.
+Effective July 1, 2020, Florida law regarding custody by an extended family member changed.
+For these changes to Chapter 751, Florida Statutes, see Laws of Florida 2020-146.

 Two major changes